-The services provided at See, Test & Treat are completely free and led by volunteer medical staff- therefore we need your help to make our efforts go even further! be recognized via [insert how they will be acknowledged].
+The services provided at See, Test & Treat are completely free and led by volunteer medical staff- therefore we need your help to make our efforts go even further!
+All program supporters will be recognized via [insert how they will be acknowledged].
 Here is how [Business] can help (NOTE TO PROGRAM: Please evaluate these asks and choose those that are most appropriate for the business that you are approaching).